HTW-Berlin-KI-Werkstatt/modules/nearest/nearest.md

 {: .notice--info}

-A straightforward extension of the Nearest Neighbor classifier is the $k$-Nearest Classifier: we find the $k$ nearest neighbors and then predict according to a majority vote of them.
+A straightforward extension of the Nearest Neighbor classifier is the $k$-Nearest Classifier: we find the $$k$$ nearest neighbors and then predict according to a majority vote of them.

 Can you think of other strategies for making the prediction based on the $k$ nearest neighbors?
 {: .notice--info}